Führerbunker: Construction

-Hitler's accommodations were in this newer, lower section, and by February 1945 it had been decorated with high-quality furniture taken from the Chancellery, along with several framed oil paintings.
+Hitler's accommodations were in this newer, lower section, and by February 1945 it had been decorated with high-quality furniture taken from the chancellery, along with several framed oil paintings.
 After descending the stairs into the lower section and passing through the steel door, there was a long corridor with a series of rooms on each side.
-On the right side were a series of rooms which included generator/ventilation rooms and the telephone switchboard.
-On the left side was Eva Braun's bedroom/sitting room (also known as Hitler's private guest room), an antechamber (also known as Hitler's sitting room), which led into Hitler's study/office.
+On the right side were a series of rooms which included generator and ventilation rooms and the telephone switchboard.
+On the left side was Eva Braun's bedroom and sitting room (also known as Hitler's private guest room), and an antechamber (also known as Hitler's sitting room), which led into Hitler's study and office room.
 On the wall hung a large portrait of Frederick the Great, one of Hitler's heroes.
 A door led into Hitler's modestly furnished bedroom.
-Next to it was the conference/map room (also known as the briefing/situation room) which had a door that led out into the waiting room/anteroom.
+Next to it was the conference and map room (also known as the briefing and situation room) which had a door that led out into the waiting and anteroom.

 The bunker complex was self-contained.
-However, as the Führerbunker was below the water table, conditions were unpleasantly damp, with pumps running continuously to remove groundwater.
+However, as the was below the water table, conditions were unpleasantly damp, with pumps running continuously to remove groundwater.
 A diesel generator provided electricity, and well water was pumped in as the water supply.
 Communications systems included a telex, a telephone switchboard, and an army radio set with an outdoor antenna.
 As conditions deteriorated at the end of the war, Hitler received much of his war news from BBC radio broadcasts and via courier.